maruyamakoju/autonas-codelm/README.md

 **Status**: Phase 3 complete - v1 model ready (few-shot collapse 14.5%) ✅
 **Hardware**: RTX 5090 + RTX 4090

+> **📌 Project Status**: This repository represents the completion of Phase 3 (v1.0-strongreg).
+The v1 model successfully addresses mode collapse but has limited task-solving capability (0/20 on mini benchmark).
+Future work (instruction tuning, v2) should be done in a separate branch or repository.

 ---

 ## 🎯 Project Overview